uclahs-cds/pipeline-call-sSV/README.md

 ```
 This step applies somatic filtering against the .bcf file generated in Step 1.

-Note, the cohort based false positive filtering was implemented.
-However, it turned out this is computationally infeasible.
-After discussing this with Taka, we decide to drop it.
+Note: cohort based false positive filtering is compuationally heavy and not implemented in this pipeline.

 ## Inputs

 ### Input CSV

-The input CSV should have all columns below and in the same order.
-An example of the input CSV can be found [here](https://github.com/uclahs-cds/pipeline-call-sSV/blob/a04ad31a309a4db746d726ee8ab40b2389b9a98f/pipeline/input/paired_turmor_control_samples.csv).
+The input CSV should have each of the input fields listed below as separate columns, using the same order.
+An example of the input CSV can be found [here](https://github.com/uclahs-cds/pipeline-call-sSV/blob/main/pipeline/input/tumor_control_pair_0.csv).

 | Field |	Type |	Description |
 |--- | --- | --- |